fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

-In order to perform operations such as drift detection, garbage collection, etc. kustomize-controller needs to keep track of all Kubernetes objects that are reconciled as part of a Kustomziation.
+In order to perform operations such as drift detection, garbage collection, etc. kustomize-controller needs to keep track of all Kubernetes objects that are reconciled as part of a Kustomization.
 To do this, it maintains an inventory containing the list of Kubernetes resource object references that have been successfully applied and records it in `.status.inventory`.
 The inventory records are in the format `<namespace>_<name>_<group>_<kind>_<version>`.